kamui/retriable/README.md

 ## Usage

 Code in a `Retriable.retriable` block will be retried if an exception is raised.
-By default, Retriable will rescue any exception inherited from `StandardError`, make 3 retry attempts before raising the last exception, and also use randomized exponential backoff to calculate each succeeding attempt interval.
-The default interval table with 10 attempts looks like this (in seconds):
+By default, Retriable will rescue any exception inherited from `StandardError`, make 3 retry tries before raising the last exception, and also use randomized exponential backoff to calculate each succeeding try interval.
+The default interval table with 10 tries looks like this (in seconds):

 | request# | retry interval | randomized interval             |
 | -------- | -------------- | ------------------------------- |